 - Standard spinning drive: 100-120MB/s

 - Standard SSD: 400-500 MB/s

 - High-end RAID: 1000-2000 MB/s

 Shooting in log can slow down your editing

 If you’re shooting in a log color space, then you need to apply a LUT to your footage in order to preview it with normal color and contrast.
 This means that your editor will need to apply the appropriate LUT to all of the clips when editing.
-This can be annoying to manage, and it can also slow down the computer a bit, because it needs to first decode each frame and then apply the LUT before displaying it.
+This can be annoying to manage, and it can also slow down the computer a bit.
+This is because it needs to first decode each frame and then apply the LUT before displaying it.
 It’s certainly possible to edit the log footage without any LUT, but it’s not ideal.
 The color of two shots may influence how you intercut them.

 If you’re going to transcode your files before editing them, then you can apply the LUT during the transcode process.
 That way, the editor is always working with footage that has good contrast and color and never has to bother with LUTs.
 Note that you should only do this if you are using a Proxy workflow, not a Direct Intermediate workflow (described below).